jagraff/squares/README.md

 # Squares Game
+## done
+- if you click an invalid move AND you had a valid move selected, it should keep the valid move
+- NO CLICK neccesary, automatically capture whatever is under your mouse
 ## core gameplay idea
 - aim correction, decreasing "wasted clicks" (feels bad)
-    - if you click an invalid move AND you had a valid move selected, it should keep the valid move
     - if you click right next to a tile that is valid, it should auto-correct to the valid tile
 - turn-selection animation should happen immediatly on the UI side
 - visualize the duration of a turn, maybe with a bar at the bottom